KhronosGroup/glTF/specification/README.md

 ### target.id :white_check_mark:

-The id of the node to target.
+The ID of the node to target.

 * **Type**: `string`
 * **Required**: Yes